poelstra/ts-stream/README.md

 If you use TypeScript, use `"moduleResolution": "node"` in your `tsconfig.json` to let it automatically pick up the typings of this package.

-Some examples below use Promises, for which you can use any Promises/A+ compliant library, or native Promises if available.
+Some examples below use Promises, for which you can use native Promises, or any Promises/A+ compliant library.

 ## Simple mapping transform